BEON.tech

 • Handles contracts, terminations, and administrative tasks

 This approach offers flexibility to explore new markets and hire fast, without legal complexity.
-At BEON.tech, we combine talent sourcing and EOR support into one seamless solution, so you can focus on building great products, not managing local HR logistics.
+At BEON.tech, we combine hiring and long-term talent experience management into one seamless solution, so you can focus on building great products, not managing local HR logistics.

 5. Onboard for Long-Term Integration